A (re-)introduction to the extensible shell

 make -npq >[2] /dev/null | grep '.*:'

-Also like rc, es has list-typed variables, no rescanning, and no double quotes.
+Also like rc, es has list-typed variables, no implicit rescanning, and no double quotes.
 These together make variables significantly more straightforward to use than in POSIX-compatible shells.

 ; args = -l 'Long Document.pdf'